Take your career to the next level

 Become a Green Rater or Green Classroom Professional to further the mission of green homes and schools.

 LEED Green Associate: A foundational credential for professionals

 The LEED Green Associate exam measures general knowledge of green building practices and how to support others working on LEED projects.
 Access the LEED Green Associate Candidate Handbook.

 The exam is two hours long and has 100 multiple-choice questions.
 Learn more.

 Those new to green building, plus product manufacturers, students, real estate professionals & contractors

-LEED Green Associates must earn 15 continuing education hours within two years of passing their test.
+LEED Green Associates must earn 15 continuing education hours within two years of passing their exam.
 Read the CMP Guide.